jjsch-dev/PyArduinoFlash/README.md

 Scripts
 -------
-In the Script folder is the arduinoflash.py file that allows you to update or read the firmware of an Arduino board.
+The Script folder contains arduinoflash.py file that allows update or read the firmware of Arduino boards.

 One of the purposes is to show the use of the PyArduinoBootloader library in conjunction with the [IntelHex](https://github.com/python-intelhex/intelhex) library to process hexadecimal files.

-To read the command line (file and options) use the [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) library.
+Use the [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) library, to read the command line (file and options).

-To indicate the progress the [progressbar2](https://pypi.org/project/progressbar2/) library.
+And to indicate the progress the [progressbar2](https://pypi.org/project/progressbar2/) library.

 ```shell script: usage: arduinoflash.py [-h] [--version] [-r | -u] filename
 usage: arduinoflash.py [-h] [--version] [-r | -u] filename